NSW – Residential Tenancies Amendment Act 2024 to commence in May 2025

 Where the landlord gives consent with conditions, the conditions must be reasonable, such as requiring the carpet to be professionally cleaned or fumigated.
 A condition increasing rent or rental bond is an unreasonable condition.

 Where the landlord refuses consent, the applicable grounds of refusal include an unreasonable number of animals being kept at the premises, the premises being unsuitable for animals, a likelihood to cause damage to the premises, landlord residing at the premises, a contravention of law or rules and tenants not agreeing to a reasonable condition.
+The Amendment Regulation sets out circumstances where a refusal is not permitted.
+For example, a landlord may not refuse to give consent on the basis that there will be an unreasonable number of animals kept at the premises, if the total number of animals at the premises will be no more than four animals.

 If the tenant believes the condition is unreasonable, or the ground of refusal is inapplicable, they can bring the dispute to NCAT and seek an order to keep pets.

-1. Rent increases are allowed once each year for all leases
+- Rent increases are allowed once each year for all leases

 The current legislative scheme restricts rent increases to once a year with a 60-day notice, except for fixed-term leases of less than 2 years.
-The Amendment Bill will restrict rent increases to once a year for all kinds of leases, no matter the duration of the term
+The Amendment Act will restrict rent increases to once a year for all kinds of leases, no matter the duration of the term

-1. Other amendments to benefit tenants and potential tenants
+- Other amendments to benefit tenants and potential tenants

 Under the Act, the landlord and agent must provide the tenant with a method to pay rent that does not incur charges.
-The Amendment Act further prescribes payment methods that can be offered to tenants, and allows tenants to make selection within any prescribed payment methods.
+The Amendment Act further prescribes payment methods that can be offered to tenants and allows tenants to make selection within any prescribed payment methods.

 — Coco Chen

-© Bugden Allen Group Legal Pty Ltd.All information contained in this article is of a general nature only and you should obtain specific legal advice in relation to any property-related affairs on any of the topics mentioned.
+© Bugden Allen Group Legal Pty Ltd. All information contained in this article is of a general nature only and you should obtain specific legal advice in relation to any property-related affairs on any of the topics mentioned.